-Yes, you should contact the TVA right of way specialist for your area about trees that are near or within a TVA right of way.
+Yes, you should contact the TVA Transmission Right of Way Sector Forester for your area about trees that are near or within a TVA right of way.
 Do not attempt to remove such trees yourself.

 15. Can I burn trash, brush, or debris within the transmission line right of way?

 Burning brush and other debris is not allowed within the right of way.
 Fire and smoke may damage the transmission structures and wires and may interrupt electric power service to customers.

 16. Can I stack or store combustible materials on the right of way?